tobgu/pyrsistent/README.rst

 * PBag, similar to collections.Counter
 * PList, a classic singly linked list
 * PDeque, similar to collections.deque
-* Immutable object type (pclass) built on the named tuple
+* Immutable object type (immutable) built on the named tuple
 * freeze_ and thaw_ functions to convert between pythons standard collections and pyrsistent collections.
 * Flexible transformations_ of arbitrarily complex structures built from PMaps and PVectors.